Conquest (1983 film): Plot

-Having found out the person responsible for all this, Ilias declares that he will punish Ocron for her evil crimes over the land and encourages Mace to join him.
-Mace refuses, saying that he and Ocron stay clear of each other, for she is too powerful to combat.
-Mace agrees to escort Ilias as far as the seashore, from where he must sail to Ocron's fortress.
-On the way, hundreds of tiny arrows assail the two of them.
-One arrow hits Ilias in the arm, soon breaking out in hideous boils.
-Mace sails with him along the coast to a place where a unique plant grows that will cure his affliction of the poisoned arrow.
-Leaving his friend on the boat, Mace jumps ashore and soon does battle with grotesque zombies and afterward does battle with a double of himself.
-Mace wins the fight, and his double is revealed as Zora, who disappears after reverting to his humanoid form.
+Meanwhile, Mace refuses to continue aiding Ilias, thinking that Ocron is too powerful to combat.
+Mace agrees to escort Ilias as far as the seashore, from where the latter must sail to Ocron's fortress.
+The surrounding shrubbery eventually fires hundreds of tiny poisoned arrows at the two of them.
+One arrow hits Ilias in the arm, soon breaking out in boils.
+Mace sails with him along the coast to a place where a unique plant grows that will cure his affliction of the poison.
+Leaving Ilias on the boat, Mace jumps ashore and soon battles zombies and, later, a double of himself.
+Mace wins the fight, and his double is revealed as Zora, who disappears.

 The plant works, and Ilias is restored to health.
-But Ilias has become disenchanted and decides to sail home, pleading with Mace to go with him.
-Mace refuses and also refuses to take ownership of the magic bow.
-No sooner have they parted when Mace is attacked by a band of strange, cobweb-covered creatures.
-They tie him to a wooden cross and interrogate him about the whereabouts of Ilias.
+However, he has become disenchanted and decides to sail home, pleading with Mace to go with him.
+Mace refuses and also refuses to take ownership of the bow.
+No sooner have they parted when cobweb-covered monsters attack Mace.
+They tie Mace to a wooden cross and interrogate him about the whereabouts of Ilias.
 Mace refuses to cooperate.
-Ilias saves Mace from the monsters with his magic bow and arrows.
-But the captive Mace falls off a cliff and into the sea during the rescue.
+Ilias saves him with his bow and arrows.
+But Mace falls off a cliff and into the sea during the rescue.
 Super-intelligent dolphins bite at the ropes that tie Mace to the cross and he is washed ashore, barely conscious.
-Ilias arrives and tells Mace that he has had a change of heart and decided to return to be with his friend and defeat Ocron.
+Ilias arrives and says that he has had a change of heart and decided to return to be with Mace and defeat Ocron.

 That night, Ilias is grabbed and sucked down into a lair inhabited by subterranean monsters.
-When Mace follows, he is forced to battle a few of them while chasing after Ilias.
+Mace follows and is forced to battle them while chasing after Ilias.
 Venturing further into the caves, Mace finds Ilias, hanging upside down with his head cut off.
-Zora delivers the severed head of Ilias to Ocron and the magic bow.
-Mace lights a funeral pyre for his dead friend.
-Ilias' spirit speaks to Mace inside his mind and tells him to anoint himself with the ashes.
-This will pass along the power Cronos gave to Ilias, and the magic bow will be Mace's.
+Zora delivers Ilias's severed head and the bow to Ocron.
+Mace lights a funeral pyre for Ilias.
+Ilias' spirit then speaks inside Mace's mind and tells him to anoint himself with the ashes.
+This will pass along the power Cronos gave to Ilias, and the bow will be Mace's.